 Our Geeks considered complaint data and reviews to compile a list of New Jersey’s best insurance companies.
 Below you’ll find a table summarizing their results:

 The state of New Jersey is unique in that bodily injury coverage isn’t legally required in a Basic Policy.
 However, if you do not have this coverage, your insurance company will not cover claims made against you for bodily injuries that you cause in a collision.

 $5,000 in property damage liability is required for all drivers, as is $15,000 per person / per accident in Personal Injury Protection.

-What Are The Penalties For Driving Without Auto Insurance In New Jersey?
+Penalties for Driving Without Auto Insurance in New Jersey

 New Jersey has some of the most serious penalties in the country for driving without car insurance.
 Depending on the facts of your case, you could face a steep fine, surcharge assessment fee, community service, loss of license, vehicle impoundment, and incarceration.
 The specific penalties you face will depend on whether it is your first or subsequent offense.